Tom Wilson did what he wanted… even if Arber Xhekaj was in uniform - Dose.ca

 Yes, we can make reference to a potential battle, but it goes beyond that.
 Because even if Wilson said no to fighting, no one needs his approval to tackle him.

 Wilson (who probably won't be suspended) hasn't been brewed, and neither have his teammates.
-Are the Habs' big defensemen (who didn't get shuffled all night) too comfortable fighting internally for playing time?
+Are the Habs' big defensemen (who didn't get shuffled all night) too comfortable without an internal fight for playing time?

 Arber Xhekaj and Jayden Struble didn't get the job done, either on Wilson or another Capitals star.
-What's the Sheriff up to these days? #RealQuestion
+What good is the Sheriff right now if he's not hitting and losing his fights? #RealQuestion

 Arber Xhekaj and Jayden Struble didn't give a single check tonight.

-I keep repeating myself, but what good is Xhekaj if he doesn't hit or throw down the gloves?
+I keep repeating myself, but what good is Xhekaj if he doesn't punch and throw down the gloves?

 – Maxime Truman (@MaximeTruman) November 21, 2025